checklist/checklist-support/docs/checklists/task-types.md

 The files can be of any type.

 ## Assign
-The Assign type let's a user select from a list of team users or the whole team:
+The Assign type lets a user select from a list of team users or the whole team:

 ![Task Assign Type](/assets/images/types/type-assign.png)